sammysiegel/MAGNA-U/docs/MNP_Domain_Analyzer.md

 magna.utils.extract_average_domain_data(name,
                                         filename='sorted_data.csv',
                                         mode = 'w',
-                                        number=36)
+                                        start = 0,
+                                        end=36)
 ```
 Here, `name` is the name of the folder located in `./MNP_Data` containing the MNPs you wish to
 extract data from. `filename` is the desired output destination.
 The mode `w` writes a new file,
-overwriting anything that may already be there, while `a` appends to an existing file. `number`
+overwriting anything that may already be there, while `a` appends to an existing file. `start`
-is how many MNPs you wish to extract data from.
+is the starting MNP id to iterate through and `end` is the ending MNP id (exclusive).